9/16/2020

 Alan Graf

-In the fall of 1991, Fred took a chance on a -year-old treasurer, despite a significant amount of pressure to bring in a proven seasoned CFO.
+In the fall of 1991, Fred took a chance on a 38-year-old treasurer despite a significant amount of pressure from to bring in a proven seasoned CFO.
 When he told me he wanted me for the job, he said he had a tremendous amount of confidence in me and challenged me to always think long-term and strategically.
 Among other things, Fred was very clear that I should always communicate what I thought, no matter how against the grain it might be.
 That was great advice and has been the basis for our partnership ever since.
 As I finish my last of around 120 earnings calls, I want to give you a few thoughts of mine about where we are and how optimistic I am about the future of FedEx.
 Believe it or not, I have always looked forward to these calls, no matter if the news was good or bad.
-I have thoroughly enjoyed preparing for the very excellent and -thought-out strategic questions I expected to be asked.
+I have thoroughly enjoyed preparing for the very excellent and well-thought-out strategic questions I expected to be asked.
 While I often did not get these insightful and penetrating questions, I did enjoy the occasional bantering.
 I always endeavored to answer questions from a strategic viewpoint, hoping to impart a deep, transparent description to help you see what I see.
 Over the years, any accomplishments attributed to me truly belong to an unbelievably dedicated and talented team.
-I am referring not just to an incredible world-class finance organization, but to all of my 500,000 teammates with whom it has been an honor to serve.
-I am extremely optimistic about the future of FedEx.
-Over the years, we have invested in building unmatched physical and technological networks that are keeping the world supply chains moving with very high levels of reliability.
-Although our capital investments have sometimes been questioned, the past quarter provides a strong indication that these are providing increasing returns, and I am certain that that will be the case moving forward.
+I'm referring not just to an incredible world-class finance organization, but to all of my 500,000 teammates with whom it has been an honor to serve.
+I'm extremely optimistic about the future of FedEx.
+Over the years, we have invested in building unmatched physical and technological networks that are keeping the world's supply chains moving with very high levels of reliability.
+Although our capital investments have sometimes been questioned, The past quarter provides a strong indication that these are providing increasing returns, and I am certain that that will be the case moving forward.
 By the end of FY 2019, we made a strategic decision to go all in on e-commerce.
 We moved away from a large customer to focus on the broader market.
-We moved to -a-week ground operations, allowing us to handle significant additional volumes using existing capacity.
-We moved smart post packages into the ground network and repurposed smart post facilities to handle higher-yielding home delivery packages.
+We moved to seven day a week ground operations, allowing us to handle significant additional volumes using existing capacity.
+We moved SmartPost packages into the ground network and repurposed SmartPost facilities to handle higher-yielding home delivery packages.
 We added advanced route optimization technology, maximizing route efficiencies and increasing stops per hour.
-We serve every address in the U.S., and 92 percent of the U.S. population lives within five miles of the FedEx pickup or drop-off location.
-We are modernizing our air fleet and major hubs to lower cost and handle additional volume.
-We are transforming our international business, and the benefits of the T&T acquisition are beginning to accelerate.
-We have the right strategy in place, and our team is executing at a high level.
-We are a high-energy organization and are always on the offense.
-And now I am excited to hand the CFO mantle to Mike Lenz.
-Mike's performance during his tenure at FedEx has been outstanding, and he has the full confidence of Fred, the board of directors, and the Strategic Management Committee.
-He will be superb, and I look forward to watching him.
-It has been a great ride, and I will be forever grateful for my time at FedEx.
-To my teammates, thank you for everything.
-I will miss you, and I will enjoy your future success.
-And my wife Susan, my daughters Bridget and Carrie, and our families, your love and support and patience have been my cornerstone.
+We serve every address in the U.S., and 92 percent of the U.S. population lives within five miles of a FedEx pickup or drop-off location.
+We are modernizing our air fleet and major hubs to lower costs and handle additional volume.
+We are transforming our international business and the benefits of the TNT acquisition are beginning to accelerate.
+We have the right strategy in place and our team is executing at a high level.
+We are a high energy organization and are always on the offense.
+And now I'm excited to hand the CFO mantle to Mike Lenz.
+Mike's performance during his tenure at FedEx has been outstanding. he has the full confidence of fred the board of directors and the strategic management committee he will be superb and i look forward to watching him it has been a great ride and i will be forever grateful for my time at fedex to my teammates thank you for everything i will miss you and i enjoy will enjoy your future success and my wife susan my daughters bridget and carrie and their families your love and support and patience have been my cornerstone.
 I wish everyone good luck and good health.
-Thank you, and farewell.
+Thank you and farewell.

 speaker